nickcanz/docs/docs/guides/quickstart.md

     (1 row)
     ```

-5. Exit the `psql` shell:
+7. Exit the `psql` shell:

     ``` sql
     \q
     ```

+8. Exit the container:

+    ``` sh
+    exit
+    ```

 ## Step 3.
 Connect ReadySet

 Now that you have a live database with sample data, you'll connect ReadySet to the database and watch it take a snapshot of your tables.
 This snapshot will be the basis for ReadySet to cache query results.

-1. Create a second container and start ReadySet inside it, connecting ReadySet to your Postgres database via the connection string in `--upstream-db-url`:
+1. Create a third container and start ReadySet inside it, connecting ReadySet to your Postgres database via the connection string in `--upstream-db-url`:

     ``` sh
     docker run -d \